 - A brief history of high contrast imaging

-- The PSF and its changes due to the atmosphere
+- The Point Spread Function and its changes due to the atmosphere

 - Point source signal to noise and the contrast curve